Entanglement dynamics in minimal Kitaev chains: Multipartite entanglement in a three-site Kitaev chain

-To compute the GME, we use Eq.\,(\ref{Eg2site}) which requires to calculate the magnitude of the overlap between a separable three-qubit state $\ket{\phi}$ [Eq.\,(\ref{sep3state})] and the time-evolved state $\ket{\psi(t)}$, namely, $\Lambda=|\bra{\phi}\ket{\psi(t)}$, where $\ket{\phi}$ and $\ket{\psi(t)}$ are given by Eq.\,(\ref{sep3state}) and Eq.~(\ref{t_aribrary3qubitstate}), respectively.
-These overlaps are obtained following the same spirit of Subsec.~\ref{gm3sites} but with the arbitrary time-evolved state given in Eq.~(\ref{t_aribrary3qubitstate}).
 Since now we want to address the GME in the time evolved state $\ket{\psi(t)}$ given by Eq.\,(\ref{t_aribrary3qubitstate}), to compare the achievement of GHZ and W maximally entangled states, we have to be careful about the contributions from specific configurations coming from GHZ and W states.
 For instance, when looking if $\ket{\psi(t)}$ reaches the GHZ state, we only keep the coefficients from the $\ket{000}$ and $\ket{111}$ since their superposition defines the GHZ state; this overlap is defined as $\Lambda^{\rm GHZ}=|\bra{\phi}\ket{\psi(t)}|_{\rm GHZ}$, where the lower script GHZ indicates that we collect coefficients corresponding to $\ket{000}$ and $\ket{111}$ configurations.
 A similar process is carried out to identify if $\ket{\psi(t)}$ achieves the W state, and the overlap in this case is defined as $\Lambda^{\rm W}=|\bra{\phi}\ket{\psi(t)}|_{\rm W}$, although all the configurations are present since we are considering an imperfect W state, see paragraph below Eq.\,(\ref{sep3state}).
 Then, we find that the magnitude of the W and GHZ overlaps

 By maximising the above overlaps numerically over $\theta\in[0,\pi]$, we compute the GME with respect to both separable states as $E^{\nu}_{\rm G}=1-[\Lambda_{\rm max}^{\nu}]^{2}$, where $\Lambda_{max}^{\nu}={\rm max}_{\theta}[\Lambda^{\rm \nu}]$ and $\nu={\rm W, GHZ}$.